 Colleagues were keen to elevate this conversation across the university and further support our Environmental Sustainability Plan implementation.
 You can also check out a Reading List created by Library colleagues especially for the event theme.

-Find out how you can support us be more sustainable and our Environmental Sustainability Communications and Engagement strategy here.
+Find out how you can support us be more sustainable in our Environmental Sustainability Communications and Engagement strategy.

-University colleagues are encouraged to complete the short Environmental Sustainability Induction e-learning module.
+University colleagues are also encouraged to complete the short Environmental Sustainability Induction e-learning module.